 Philip’s daughters (Acts 21:9), Phoebe (Rom.
 16:1-2), Junia (Rom.
 16:7), Euodia and Syntyche (Phil.
-4:2-3) and probably Lydia (Acts 16:40), plus others, were New Testament women with significant Christian ministries which probably included house church leadership.
+4:2-3) and probably Lydia (Acts 16:40), plus others, were New Testament women with significant Christian ministries which may have included being leaders of house churches.
 Just as there have been good and bad male leaders, there were good and bad female leaders.
-Sadly, the church in Thyatira was being corrupted by the teachings and false prophecies of a wicked and immoral female leader (Rev 2:20-24), as was the church in Ephesus (1 Tim.
+Sadly, the church in Thyatira was being corrupted by the teachings and false prophecies of a wicked and immoral female leader (Rev. 2:20-24), as was the church in Ephesus (1 Tim.
 1:3-4 cf. 2:12).

 © 29th of January, 2011; Margaret Mowczko